etomknudsen/tezos-baking/README.md

 ## Tezos baking tools to ease a bakers life<br>Focus on uptime and ease of use / monitoring

-If you own tezos tokens (XTZ), you want them to work for the tezos network and ecosystem.
+If you own Tezos tokens (XTZ), you want them to work for the Tezos network and ecosystem.
 It is a fun challenge and you will be rewarded for doing it.
 The more individual bakers we have in the Tezos ecosystem the more decentralized and resilient Tezos will become.

 Granted, it takes a little bit of work - but good guides exist and I think you will find it worth while.
 This repository focuses on getting you maximal uptime and ease of use once you have installed your node(s) and - if you use one - gotten your ledger to work.